semgrep/semgrep-docs/docs/release-notes/november-2022.md

 ### Additions

 - When you triage a finding, Semgrep App now displays a form that asks whether the finding was a **False positive**, **Acceptable risk**, or you had **No time to fix**.
 For more information, see [Managing finding status](/semgrep-app/findings/#managing-finding-status). ![Screenshot of Semgrep App triage menu](/img/app-findings-triage.png)
 - When ignoring an individual finding, you can now ignore similar future findings by selecting one of the following options: **Just this file**, **This directory**, or **Parent directory**.
 These options specify which files and directories Semgrep App ignores.
 In addition, you can now remove a rule when you triage a single finding without having to go to the Rule board.
 To ignore a rule while triaging a finding, enable the **Remove this rule from Rule board** when triaging an individual finding.
-See (Ignoring individual findings)[/semgrep-app/findings/#ignoring-individual-findings].
+See [Ignoring individual findings](/semgrep-app/findings/#ignoring-individual-findings).

 ### Changes

-- The toggle to enable **Autofix** functionality has been moved from the project settings page to the global organization (Settings)[https://semgrep.dev/orgs/-/settings] page.
+- The toggle to enable **Autofix** functionality has been moved from the project settings page to the global organization [Settings](https://semgrep.dev/orgs/-/settings) page.
 - Previously, Semgrep App rescanned projects automatically every week.
 Now, newly added projects to Semgrep App that use GitHub Actions are by default rescanned every day.
 This update only affects newly added projects.
 - Many bug fixes and performance improvements were introduced to make your experience with Semgrep App much more pleasant.

 ## Semgrep CLI

-These release notes include upgrades for versions ranging between 0.120.0 and 0.123.0T.
+These release notes include upgrades for versions ranging between 0.120.0 and 0.123.0.
 Version 0.119.0 of Semgrep was intentionally skipped.
 Version 0.120.0 immediately follows version 0.118.0.

 ### Additions